Is this program right for you?

 All applicants must:

-- Have a Bachelor of Science degree from an engineering program accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board of Engineering and Technology or the equivalent, or from an environmental science program and coursework in math (calculus), physics and chemistry is included.
+- Have a Bachelor of Science degree from an engineering program accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board of Engineering and Technology or the equivalent, or from an environmental science program and includes coursework in math (calculus), physics and chemistry.
 International applications must have a degree equivalent to an approved U.S. bachelor’s degree or show strong academic performance at an international institution comparable to a 3.00 GPA for an undergraduate or master’s degree; we do not require applicants to submit standardized test scores such as those from the Graduate Record Examination (GRE)

 - Have a minimum undergraduate grade point average (GPA) of 3.00 on a 4.00 scale or equivalent for at least your last 60 semester hours or have a master’s degree with a minimum 3.00 GPA; applicants with less than 3.00 GPA may be admitted at the department’s discretion